-The Plant Replacement Program was presented to the 19/20 Budget Workshop (June 2019) and again at the Special Meeting of Council where the 19/20 Budget was formally adopted.
-The Program was adjusted to reflect the decisions and determinations at both these meetings.
+The Plant Replacement Program was presented to the 20/21 Budget Workshops and again at the Special Meeting of Council where the 20/21 Budget was formally adopted.
+The Program was adjusted to reflect the decisions and determinations at these meetings.